juglab/cryoCARE_T2T/README.md

 The data can be downloaded [here](https://cloud.mpi-cbg.de/index.php/s/prTOcYsFfPNa1mG/download).

-Once the data is downloaded unpack it into `cryoCARE_simg/example/data/`.
+Once the data is downloaded unpack it into `cryoCARE_T2T/example/data/`.

 You should now have the following directory tree:
 ```
-cryo_CARE_simg
+cryo_CARE_T2T
 |   └─── example
 |           └─── data
 |           |       └─── Tomo110